 Pineapple Coconut Smoothie Recipe

-If you want a quick, easy and supremely nutritious meal, you have to consider the smoothie.
-Smoothies are great any time of day, any day of the week.
+If you want a quick, easy, and supremely nutritious meal, you have to consider the smoothie.
+Smoothies are great at any time of day, any day of the week.

 This pineapple coconut smoothie is so yummy.
-You get the smooth creaminess from the yogurt and banana, the chewiness from the coconut, while the pineapple takes the flavor through the roof.
+You get the smooth creaminess from the yogurt and banana and the chewiness from the coconut.
+In addition, the pineapple takes the flavor through the roof.
 I can't count how many of these I have made.

 Let's talk about nutrition.
 This smoothie is packed with fiber and protein.
 With 17 grams of each, this smoothie will keep you satisfied for hours.

-Naturally, these are a treat in the hot summer months but I find I love these year round.
+Naturally, these are a treat in the hot summer months, but I find I love them year-round.
 Give this smoothie a spin and if you do be sure to let me know in the comments.
 Happy blending!